SAP/jenkins-library/documentation/docs/scenarios/upload-to-transportrequest/Readme.md

 This scenario combines various different steps to create a complete pipeline.

 In this scenario, we want to show how to build an application based on SAPUI5 or SAP Fiori by using the MTA concept and how to attach the build result to a transport request inside an ABAP system.
-This document comprises the [mtaBuild](../../../steps/mtaBuild/) and the [transportRequestUploadFile](../../../steps/transportRequestUploadFile/) steps.
+This document comprises the [mtaBuild](../../../steps/mtaBuild/) step and the [transportRequestUploadRFC](../../../steps/transportRequestUploadRFC/) respectively the [transportRequestUploadCTS](../../../steps/transportRequestUploadCTS/) step.

 In case of an RFC based upload the binary is not streamed to the ABAP endpoint.
 Instead an URL pointing to the binary needs to be provided.
 Hence the binary must be published first so that it can be accessed via HTTP.
 This can happen by uploading the binary to a blob store or by archiving the artifact on Jenkins.
 The corresponding URL needs to be provided when the artifact is attached to the transport request.

 The transport request can be created on the fly (see [transportRequestCreate](../../../steps/transportRequestCreate/)) or we can use an already existing transport request.
-In case we use an already existing transport request Id the transport request Id needs to be provided in the git commit history (see example below) or the transport request Id needs to be provided inside the job (e.g. as a job parameter).
+In case we use an already existing transport request Id the transport request Id needs to be provided in the git commit history (see  [transportRequestReqIDFromGit](../../../steps/transportRequestReqIDFromGit/)) or the transport request Id needs to be provided inside the job (e.g. as a job parameter).

 The transport request can be closed by the pipeline job (see [transportRequestRelease](../../../steps/transportRequestRelease/)).